Xires87/UnremovableEffects/README.md

 ```

 **Note:** Selected item needs to be consumed to remove effects - not all items will work

-### About 'replace'

-If you set `"replace"` to true, other files will be ignored.

-If there are multiple files with replace set to true, the one with **the highest** priority (`"replace_priority"`) will be used.

-If multiple files has the same `"replace_priority"`, the one that was loaded first will be used (a warning in logs will appear in such situation)

 ### Additional info